 Los bomberos [en general] trabajan para la ciudad.

-Since common nouns in the subject position always either have an ‘in general’ implication or follow one of the other rules in which an article is always used in both languages, we’ll never ever find in Spanish a sentence beginning with a bare common noun.
+Since common nouns in the subject position always either have an "in general" implication or otherwise need a standard definite or indefinite article, we’ll never find in Spanish a sentence beginning with a bare common noun.
 Remembering this is probably a better way to always get it right, without giving it that much thought.

 And, by the way, languages, demonyms, days of the week and seasons are all common nouns in Spanish (and are never capitalized).

-Los domingos son muy largos.
-(Sundays are very long.)
+Los domingos son muy aburridos.
+(Sundays are very boring.)